DrA1ex/JS_ParticleSystem/README.md

 `segment_random` remains available because randomized split positions soften persistent grid-aligned artifacts caused by the spatial-tree approximation.
 Set it to `0` when you need clearly visible deterministic segmentation for debugging.

+`tree_mass_center` controls where an approximated tree block places its aggregate mass.
+It defaults to `1` (center of mass); set it to `0` to reproduce the legacy geometric cell-center model.

 ### Reproducible performance benchmark suites

 The browser console exposes `window.nBodyRunBenchmark(...)` for comparing settings against the exact same live universe state.
 The runner captures one in-memory particle snapshot at the start, restores it before every case, restarts the physics pipeline, waits for warm-up physics steps and a stabilization delay, and then calls the regular performance report collector.